Your Immigration Medical Exam (i-693): a step by step guide for success

 - What is an Immigration Medical Exam

-- Will my health condition stop me from getting my Green Card?
+- Will my health condition make me fail my Green Card medical exam?

 - What illnesses or diseases would make me fail my immigration medical exam?